bebound/bebound.github.io/content/posts/namespace-package-in-python.md

 So, it's okay to mix these three styles, as all subpackages should be imported.
 But if some invalid package (not following these three styles, only a normal package) is also installed, the import might be interrupted by the invalid package.

-If you use the native style or pkg_resource style, Python only returns the normal package.
-The namespace package is ignored.
+If you use the native style or pkg_resource style but there is a normal `__init__.py` in `sys.path`.
+Although the namespace package has been imported, Python still only returns the normal package and ignored the namespace package.
 That's why in the [#31843 issue](https://github.com/Azure/azure-cli/issues/31843), the `azure.cli` is found.

-If a normal package and the pkgutil style namespace package are installed, if the pkgutil package loads first, then all subpackages are imported.
+If a normal package and the pkgutil style namespace package are installed, if the `pkgutil` package loads first, then all subpackages are imported.
 If the normal package loads first, then only the normal package will be returned.

 In conclusion, if you want to use namespace package, then use the native styles and make sure each subpackages are packaged correctly.
 Otherwise, you may encounter some module not found error.